CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

   * [ ] DAL class with appropriate code for all the required tables
   * [ ] Proper references have been setup between projects.
 * Form A – Single Item CRUD
-  * [ ] Blank form with title of selected option in the student’s scenario.
+  * [ ] Blank form with title of selected option in the student’s scenario and page banner title.
-  * [ ] Content page Title set to CRUD -StartTED
+  * [ ] Content page Title set to CRUD - StarTED
 * Form B – GridView Lookup with Code-Behind
-  * [ ] Blank form with title of selected option in the student’s scenario.
+  * [ ] Blank form with title of selected option in the student’s scenario and page banner title.
-  * [ ] Content page Title set to Query -StartTED
+  * [ ] Content page Title set to Query - StarTED
-* Form C – GridView/FormView CRUD (must not use code-behind to populate controls)
+* Form C – GridView (must not use code-behind to populate controls)
-  * [ ] Blank form with title of selected option in the student’s scenario.
+  * [ ] Blank form with title of selected option in the student’s scenario and page banner title.
-  * [ ] Content page Title set to ODS -StartTED
+  * [ ] Content page Title set to ODS - StarTED
 * Site.master Menu
   * [ ] working web.sitemap has been created with Home, About, Contact and Form page entires.
   * [ ] Site.master has been modified to use web.sitemap.